Winter walks at Bodiam Castle

 Not a time for artists to set up their easels and paint but a great time for a photographer to capture some of the winter faces of the castle.

 Of course, if it snows then the castle is transformed into a winter wonderland and becomes a magical place with the light from the snow bringing the castle alive.
 If it's really cold you might even see the moat freeze over and you can watch our ducks struggling on the ice.
-You can trace their footprints in the snow but you'll have no trouble in spotting them if you have a packet of duck food in your pocket as they can sense this from one side of the grounds to the other.
+You can trace their footprints in the snow but you'll have no trouble in spotting them as they love to great our visitors with a quacking chorus.